 The Nā Pali Coast of Kauai, Hawaii.

-Beautiful and stunning coastline made world-famous by numerous movies, including King Kong and Pirates of the Caribbean: On Stranger Tides, the Nā Pali Coast on the beautiful Hawaiian island of Kauai is truly a sight to behold.
-Its uniquely jagged and forested landscape gives it an otherworldly vibe, not found (probably anywhere) on Mainland, U.S.A.
-It’s part of the island left relatively untouched by man, inaccessible by road, and reachable/visible only by boat, helicopter, or a 22-mile “generally challenging” round-trip hike.
-Located on the northwestern side of the island, it’s approximately 2.5 hours – by boat – from Port Allen, located on the southwest side.
-This is the port we departed from, as it’s one of the two main ports used to visit the Nā Pali Coast (the other is Hanalei).
+Beautiful and stunning coastline made world-famous by several well-known movies, including King Kong, Jurassic Park, and Pirates of the Caribbean: On Stranger Tides, the Nā Pali Coast on the beautiful island of Kauai, Hawaii is truly a sight to behold.
+Its uniquely jagged and forested landscape gives it an otherworldly vibe, not likely found anywhere on the Mainland.
+Inaccessible by car, and reachable/visible only by boat, helicopter, or a 22-mile “generally challenging” round-trip hike, it is part of Kauai left relatively untouched by man.

-One of Kauai’s most famous tourist attractions, the Nā Pali coast is 17 miles of stunning, sacred land.
-Highly revered in Hawaiian culture, it has been left relatively untouched, appearing much like when ancient Hawaiians inhabited this rugged coastline.
-Along with beautiful and spectacular “pali” or cliffs, there are beautiful waterfalls, flowing streams, fascinating sea caves, hidden beaches solely accessible via boat or hike, and even extensive stone-walled terraces left behind in deep valleys by the ancient Hawaiians.
+Located on the northwestern side of the island, the Nā Pali coast is 17 miles of stunning, sacred land, and is one of Kauai’s most famous tourist attractions.
+Highly revered in Hawaiian culture, it has been left fairly untouched, appearing much like when ancient Hawaiians inhabited this rugged coastline.
+Along with beautiful and spectacular “pali” or cliffs, there are gorgeous waterfalls, flowing streams, fascinating sea caves, hidden beaches solely accessible via boat or hike, and even extensive stone-walled terraces left behind in deep valleys by the ancient Hawaiians.

-The cliffs are part of the Nā Pali Coast State Wilderness Park.
-Due to its popularity, hiking the trail within the park requires “advance reservations”, so one cannot simply show up and expect to hike.
-It’s also best to book a boat or helicopter tour as far in advance as possible, given its popularity.
-We ignorantly thought we could easily book once arriving to Kauai and had to search for a bit to find an available tour.
+Located approximately 2.5 hours – by boat – from Port Allen, the cliffs are part of the Nā Pali Coast State Wilderness Park.
+This is the port we departed from, as it’s one of only two main ports used to visit the Nā Pali Coast (the other is Hanalei).
+Due to its extreme popularity, hiking the trail within the park requires “advance reservations”, so you cannot simply show up and expect to hike.
+Also, take my advice, it’s best to book a boat or helicopter tour as far in advance as possible.
+We very ignorantly thought we could easily book once arriving to Kauai and had to search extensively to find an available tour.

 This video shows how rough and choppy the waves were around the Nā Pali Coast.